nordic-institute/X-Road/doc/UseCases/uc-member_x-road_use_case_model_for_member_management.md

 **Actor**: SS administrator

-**Brief Description**: SS administrator views the details of a security server client.
+**Brief Description**: SS administrator views the details of the Member Owner.

 **Preconditions**: -

-**Postconditions**: The details of a security server client have been displayed to SS administrator.
+**Postconditions**: The details of the Member Owner have been displayed to SS administrator.

 **Trigger**: -

 **Main Success Scenario**:

-1. SS administrator selects to view the details of a security server client.
+1. SS administrator selects to view the details of the Member Owner.

+2. System displays the following information.

+    -   The name of the Member Owner.

+    -   The member class, member code.

+    -   The list of signature certificates saved in the system configuration for the security server client.
+The following information is displayed for each certificate:

+        -   the name of the CA that issued the certificate;

+        -   the serial number of the certificate;

+        -   the status of the certificate (either *in use* or *disabled*);

+        -   the expiry date of the certificate.

+**Extensions**: -

+**Related information**: -

+#### 2.4.25 UC MEMBER\_45: View the Details of a security Server client

+**System**: Security server

+**Level**: User task

+**Component:** Security server

+**Actor**: SS administrator

+**Brief Description**: SS administrator views the details of a Security Server client.

+**Preconditions**: -

+**Postconditions**: The details of the Member Owner have been displayed to SS administrator.

+**Trigger**: -

+**Main Success Scenario**:

+1. SS administrator selects to view the details the Member Owner.

 2. System displays the following information.